ecr007/English-World/Phrases-Vocabulary/F.md

 Funny: (adj) Causing laughter amusement; Humorous.
 E.g: A funny story.

 We **felt sorry for** him, so we took him in: It means they or someone felt pity or compassion for someone, so they invite him to stay with them.

+Fussy: (adj) fastidious about one's needs or requirements; hard to please.
+E.g: He is very fussy about what he eats.